N-A-Prasanna-Venkatesh/ChineseAppUninstall-Vsupport/README.md

-This app uninstall all the 59 banned apps which was announced previously in India.
+This app uninstall all the 59 banned chinese apps which was announced in India, before.